 Map of Lebanon, Middle East

-Antique ruins of many successive civilizations in the antiquities complex of Byblos at the Mediterranean coast.
+Ruins of many successive civilizations in the ancient complex of Byblos at the Mediterranean coast.

 The map shows Lebanon, officially the Lebanese Republic, a mountainous country in the Levant with a coastline on the eastern Mediterranean Sea

 in the north and the Anti-Lebanon mountains form for long stretches the border between Lebanon and Syria

 in the east.
 The country also shares maritime borders with Cyprus

 The smallest nation on the Asian mainland covers an area

 of 10,400 km², compared it is about one-third the size of Belgium